SponzorMe/sponzormeweb/wp-content/plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = Can I make Thank You pages with the landing page plugin? = You can make Thank You pages using the Ultimate Landing Page Advanced plugin.

+= Can I put videos on my landing pages? =
+Yes, you can put videos on the landing pages.

+= Can I customize the url (permalink) to my landing page(s)? = Yes, you can customize the url in all versions of the landing page plugin.

+= Can I create sales funnels with the landing page plugin? = You can create sales funnels with the Ultimate Landing Page Advanced plugin.

+= Can I change the color of my text? =
+In the repository version of the ultimate landing page and coming soon page you can change the color using css.
+In the advanced version of the ultimate landing page and coming soon page there are custom controls to easily allow you to change the color of the text on your landing page or coming soon page.

+= Can I use the ultimate landing page and coming soon page plugin as a maintenance mode page? = Yes, you can use the ultimate landing page coming soon page plugin as a maintenance mode.

 == Screenshots ==